-Just for admins: tips for managing external access to channels
+Just for admins: Tips for managing external access to channels

 #accounts-company-a on its side.

-Just like channel names, each organisation can have different privacy settings for channels that they share with others.
-These controls mean that each side can choose a channel name and visibility that’s right for them.
+Just like channel names, each organization can have different privacy settings for channels they share with others.
+These controls mean each side can choose a channel name and visibility that’s right for them.

 Managing shared channels

-For org owners and admins on Enterprise Grid, an org-level dashboard gives you visibility into all of the external organisations connected with your own.
+For org owners and admins on Enterprise Grid, an org-level dashboard gives you visibility into all the external organizations connected with your own.

 Need to give other members the ability to create, edit, disconnect or archive a channel shared with external partners?
-You can grant these permissions under ‘Who can share channels with external organisations?’ in the Settings > Channel administration tab of the Grid dashboard.
+You can grant these permissions under “Who can share channels with external organizations?” in the Settings > Channel Administration tab of the Grid dashboard.

-Are you an admin on a Standard or Plus Slack subscription?
+Are you an admin on a Standard or Plus Slack plan?
 The admin dashboard is your home for managing channels shared with external parties.
-Here, you can see which organisations share channels with your own, as well as disconnect them if necessary.
+Here, you can see which organizations share channels with your own, as well as disconnect them if necessary.

-Related content: Take a look at how Zendesk, Seek, Deliveroo, Iress and Fastly are using Slack Connect to transform communication with their customers, partners and others.
+Related Content: Check out how Zendesk, Seek, Deliveroo, Iress and Fastly are using Slack Connect to transform communication with their customers, partners and others.

 Tips for working in the same channel

-We recommend sharing a set of best practices with the connecting organisation when your project kicks off.
+We recommend sharing a set of best practices with the connecting organization when your project kicks off.
 This could include:

 - SLAs for response times, which should consider time zones and any differences your orgs might have in working hours

-Once this note has been shared, pin it to the channel for easy reference.
-Members from both organisations can add others to the channel over the life of your project, and pinning this guide helps those folks to get up to speed quickly.
+Once this note is shared, pin it to the channel for easy reference.
+Members from both organizations can add others to the channel over the life of your project, and pinning this guide helps those folks to get up to speed quickly.

-Slack Connect brings all of the benefits of Slack to the work that your team does with outside organisations.
-As with the channels that you already use, all the files, conversations and context that you and your partners need are in one dedicated place.
-That makes channels a more productive way of working for you and for your partners, too.
+Slack Connect brings all the benefits of Slack to the work your team does with outside organizations.
+As with the channels you already use, all the files, conversations and context you and your partners need are in one dedicated place.
+That makes channels a more productive way of working for you and your partners too.